VoronDesign/VoronUsers/printer_mods/xbst_/Bed_Hinge/README.md

 You will also need 2 metal corner brackets, some screws, nuts and tnuts to attach.
 If you don't have any buy a few different styles, they are cheap, and are useful for many applications.
 In the picture above you can see how I attached a corner bracket to be able to mount the gas spring.

+## New Handle
+Only use this if you encounter flex related issues with the stock handle.
+This one won't have that issue but is more difficult to use because the mechanism is different.
+I encountered issues only with a new reprint with 1 batch of ABS+, no issues with prints before that.
+To my knowledge everyone else who used this mod didn't have any issues with the stock handle.

 ## Instructions
 Video Instructions: [Youtube](https://youtu.be/YtxrM_qPr9c)